learnk8s/learnk8s.io/src/terraform-aws/content.md

 _The CNI plugins indeed completed the setup of your clusters and rendered them fully functional._

-At this point, you can launch further Pods in your clusters and do any other kinds of experiments.
+At this point, you can launch further Pods in your clusters and do more experiments.

 ## Destroying the clusters